 I am an Assistant Professor of Political Science at the University of Illinois at Urbana-Champaign, previously a Junior Research Fellow at the Carlos III-Juan March Institute in Madrid.
-I hold a Ph.D. from the Department of Political Science at Stanford University and an M.Phil. in Modern Middle Eastern Studies from the University of Oxford.
+I hold a Ph.D. in Political Science from Stanford and an M.Phil. in Modern Middle Eastern Studies from Oxford.

-My first book, published with Cambridge University Press, is entitled Trust and the Islamic Advantage: Religious-Based Movements in Turkey and the Muslim World.
+My first book, published with Cambridge University Press in 2020, is entitled Trust and the Islamic Advantage: Religious-Based Movements in Turkey and the Muslim World.
+It was recently named a 2022 Best Book by the APSA Middle East and North Africa Section.
 Purchase a copy directly from CUP or through Amazon.

-In 2018, I received an award from the National Science Foundation to support my project "Improving and Integrating Global Diversity Estimates Using Transparent Methods."
-I spent AY 2019-2020 as a Visiting Faculty Fellow at the Institute for the Study of Religion, Economics, and Society at Chapman University.
+Since 2018, I have been the principal investigator of an NSF-funded project, "Improving and Integrating Global Diversity Estimates Using Transparent Methods."
+I spent AY 2019-2020 as a Visiting Faculty Fellow at the Institute for the Study of Religion, Economics, and Society (IRES) at Chapman University.
 Previously, I spent AY 2016-2017 and 2017-2018 as a Linowes Faculty Fellow at the Cline Center for Advanced Social Research and AY 2018-2019 as a Faculty Fellow at the Center for Advanced Study at the University of Illinois.